20 Dates & Times

 These functions are vectorized, so you can use them to combine the components of many dates or times at once.
 They’re especially useful for reconstructing dates and times from tabular datasets where each component is stored in a separate column.

-You can also use lubridate functions to get or set the components.
+Once you have dates or times, you might want to extract components from them.
+For instance, suppose we want to get the years from the dates we parsed earlier.
+You can use lubridate functions to get or set the components.
 These functions usually have the same name as the component.
-For instance:
+For instance, the year function gets the year:

 See the lubridate documentation for even more details about what you can do.